smcneece/battery-sentinel/README.md

 ```

 ### Battery Type Lookup
-Battery Sentinel can automatically identify battery types for your devices using the [Battery Notes](https://github.com/andrew-codechimp/HA-Battery-Notes) community database — a crowd-sourced library of thousands of smart home devices and their battery types, maintained by [andrew-codechimp](https://github.com/andrew-codechimp).
+Battery Sentinel can automatically identify battery types for your devices using the [Battery Notes](https://github.com/andrew-codechimp/HA-Battery-Notes) community database, a crowd-sourced library of thousands of smart home devices and their battery types maintained by [andrew-codechimp](https://github.com/andrew-codechimp).
 The database is bundled locally with the add-on and refreshed weekly -- lookups are instant with no external network calls, but it may not include devices added to the community library in the last few days.
 If the lookup saves you time, consider [buying him a coffee](https://www.buymeacoffee.com/codechimp) -- the database is a significant community effort.

 - Click **Look Up Battery Types** in Settings > General to run the lookup
 - Devices with no battery type set are updated automatically in the background; a status message shows how many were filled in
-- Devices where your existing type differs from the database are shown in a **conflict modal** — each entry shows your current type vs the database suggestion with per-row **Keep Mine** / **Use DB** buttons
+- Devices where your existing type differs from the database are shown in a **conflict modal**; each entry shows your current type vs the database suggestion with per-row **Keep Mine** / **Use DB** buttons
 - Bulk **Keep All Mine** / **Use All Database** buttons in the modal footer resolve everything at once
 - Any new battery types discovered are added to your managed battery type list automatically

 ### Settings
 - All configuration through the built-in Settings tab; no YAML to edit
 - Battery type list is fully manageable: add or remove types
-- Column visibility card — checkboxes to show or hide each column in the device list; saved across browser sessions
+- Column visibility card: checkboxes to show or hide each column in the device list; saved across browser sessions
 - Scan Now button to immediately refresh battery levels and discover new devices without waiting for the next check interval
 - Card-based layout fills the screen on desktop, wraps on mobile